Isaac Herbert Kempner: Personal life

+Death and legacy

+Kempner died in Galveston on August 1, 1967.
+He is buried in the Island City at the Hebrew Benevolent Society Cemetery.

 Sugar Land, the company town he helped found, has grown into one of the largest suburbs of the Houston–Sugar Land–Baytown metropolitan area.
 Kempner High School in Sugar Land is named in his honor.
 A historical district of Galveston, the Kempner Park neighborhood, is bounded by Broadway, 23rd Street, Seawall Boulevard, and 39th Street.
 The entire stretch of 22nd Street in Galveston is named in his honor.
-After the Storm of 1900, he was instrumental in financing the construction of the Galveston Seawall.
 Kempner, along with his siblings, was a founder of the Harris & Eliza Kempner Fund, a charitable foundation dedicated to the health and well-being of Galveston families as well as the improvement of Galveston.

-His granddaughter, Lyda Ann Thomas, served as the mayor of Galveston from 2004 to 2010.
+Kempner's granddaughter, Lyda Ann Thomas, served as the mayor of Galveston from 2004 to 2010.